 b) Data from your workplace or professional organisation

-Your workplace or professional organisation, as part of a contract or subscription with CIPFA, may provide CIPFA with your personal information for example as part of a Memorandum of Understanding to enable CIPFA membership or as part of a network subscription service that your organisation has purchased to allow staff access to best practice information, training course notifications, and updates.
+Your workplace or professional organisation may provide CIPFA with your personal information, for example, as part of a contract or subscription with CIPFA, as part of a Memorandum of Understanding to enable CIPFA membership, as part of a network subscription service that your organisation has purchased, or to allow staff access to best practice information, training course access, and to receive service provision notifications.

 c) Data from third parties